Cui Gong: During Emperor Xuānzong's reign

 In 846, after Emperor Wuzong died and was succeeded by his uncle Emperor Xuānzong, Cui Gong and four other former chancellors that Emperor Wuzong had exiled – Li Zongmin, Niu Sengru, Yang Sifu, and Li Jue – were allowed to be moved closer to Chang'an; in Cui's case, he was made the secretary general of An Prefecture (安州, in modern Xiaogan, Hubei).
 Sometime thereafter, he was made an advisor to the Crown Prince, and then the military governor of Fengxiang Circuit (鳳翔, headquartered in modern Baoji, Shaanxi).
 In 848, in the middle of Tang campaigns to recover territory that had been lost to Tufan ever since the end of the Anshi Rebellion, Cui had a victory over Tufan forces and recaptured Qingshui (清水, in modern Tianshui, Gansu).

 In 849, Cui Xian was again chancellor.
 When Cui Gong heard this, he offered to resign on account of illness.
 Emperor Xuānzong made him an advisor to the Crown Prince, with his office at the eastern capital Luoyang.
 Sometime before 851 he served as defender of Luoyang, and in 852 he was made military governor of Fengxiang Circuit again.
 He died in office, probably in 854, as in this year a new military governor of Fengxiang Circuit was appointed.
-His grandnephew Cui Yuan later served as a chancellor during the reigns of Emperor Zhaozong and Emperor Ai, near the end of Tang Dynasty.
+His grandnephew Cui Yuan later served as a chancellor during the reigns of Emperor Zhaozong and Emperor Ai, near the end of the Tang dynasty.